jeraman/LL-Experiment-01/research/circuits.md

 # Prototyping Circuitry
-These are the steps to get the 'pedal' working:

-1. Get started on Arduino Micro 5v;
-2. Bluetooth module (Bluefruit & Arduino, iPad);
-3. Connect the button;
-4. Connect the two resistors;
-5. Test MIDI library;
-6. Test all together with independent power;
-7. Record a video of the prototype;

-## Material
-We are going to need:
+As materials, we are going to need:
 - A 5v Arduino;
 - A [Bluefruit board](https://learn.adafruit.com/introducing-the-adafruit-bluefruit-le-uart-friend/configuration) (Bluefruit LE UART Friend);
 - A bunch of jumpers;

+That said, these are the steps to get the 'pedal' working:
+- [x] Get started on Arduino;
+- [x] Bluetooth BLE board (Bluefruit & Arduino);
+- [x] MIDI on Arduino;
+- [ ] MIDI BLE from Arduino to a Mobile;
+- [ ] Connect the button;
+- [ ] Connect the two potentiometers;
+- [ ] Test all together with independent power;
+- [ ] Record a video of the prototype;

-# 1 - Get started on Arduino!
+# Get started on Arduino!
 Because there was no cable (get it ASAP!), decided to use my old Arduino Uno (still working!) instead of the brand new Arduino Micro.
 I also updated Arduino's IDE software.

-# 2 - Bluetooth module
+# Bluetooth BLE board
 First, I soldered the connectors into the board.
-Then, I tested to see if the module was working all right by following the tutorial [here](https://learn.adafruit.com/introducing-the-adafruit-bluefruit-le-uart-friend/hidkeyboard).
+Then, I tested to see if the module was working all right by following the tutorial [here](https://learn.adafruit.com/introducing-the-adafruit-bluefruit-le-uart-friend).

 In short, you'll need: